|System Type||Single Star|

-Odin most recently became a cause celebre of the scientific community when a group of noted geobiologists came forward to point out that the government was allowing companies like Behring to wipe clean an otherwise well preserved fossil record that could tell the story of the life that came to evolve in the Odin system.
+Odin most recently became a cause celebre of the scientific community when a group of noted archeologists revealed that the government was allowing companies like Behring to wipe clean an otherwise well-preserved fossil record that could tell the story of the life that came to evolve in the Odin system.
 While a grassroots Save The Fossils movement initially gained some traction in popular culture, interest soon faded.

 Odin is a White Dwarf Degenerate-A star.

-Odin IV is a hydrogen-rich gas giant that is home to several UEE-sponsored fuel refineries.
+Odin IV is a hydrogen-rich gas giant that is home to several fuel refineries.

 This asteroid cluster is thought to be the remains of the first planet in the system, destroyed by a catastrophic collision.
-It is beset with a constant electrical storm known as the Coil.
-Although mining is strongly discouraged due to the environmental hazards and roaming outlaw packs that have been known to hide in the area, miners continue to try their luck at extracting the valuable minerals from Odin I's dynamic asteroids.
+Known as The Coil, it is beset with constant electrical storms.
+Although mining is strongly discouraged due to the environmental hazards and roaming outlaw packs that have been known to hide in the area, miners continue to try their luck at extracting the valuable minerals from the cluster.

 The Coil •